![]() |

 plt.ylabel('LSAT score', fontsize=20)

-Train unconstrained (non-monotonic) calibrated linear model
+Train unconstrained (non-monotonic) calibrated lattice model

 monotonicity=0,